-Review / Introduction
+Introduction

-So far, we have looked at the believer's mandate to make disciples, sin and its consequences, the definition of true saving faith and the amazing work of God in the believer's life at salvation, Holy Spirit filling, the powerful Word of God and its work in the believer, the work of the Spirit and the Word to progressively sanctify believers, and the excellencies of God which should take us to our knees in worship.
+So far, we have looked at the believer's mandate to make disciples, the attributes of God which should take us to our knees in worship, sin and its consequences, the definition of true saving faith and the amazing work of God in the believer's life at salvation, worship and the work of the Holy Spirit to fill believers, the powerful Word of God and its work in the believer, and the work of the Spirit and the Word to progressively sanctify believers.
 Today, we will look at God's plan for the body of Christ in helping individual believers address sin and difficult life issues.